Do you know what a heat map is – and what it is good for?

 It’s almost always something unexpected.

 And it lets you answer a question no amount of bounce stats can: why are people leaving your site?

 Based on that understanding of real, rather than imagined, user behavior, it’s possible to come up with better design and copy and generate much higher conversions.

-Adding in data from Confetti and Scroll Maps lets you identify user behavior in a more sophisticated way while keeping heatmap analysis as intuitive as looking at the screen.
+Data from Confetti and Scroll Maps lets you identify user behavior in a more sophisticated way while keeping heat map analysis as intuitive as looking at the screen.